Table of content

 - Web browser: A standard browser (Chrome, Firefox, etc.) is used for the installation.

-Steps to Installing TYPO3
+Steps for installing TYPO3

 Now that your server is ready, let's go through the manual installation of TYPO3 together.
 These instructions will ensure that everything is set up correctly.